samthebest/dump/sams-scala-tutorial/platonic-programming.md

 When we use a variable to name an expression that is only used once, if we inline this expression we reduce the Basic, Kolmogorov and Scope complexity of the program.

+## Natively Inherited Complexity

+Given a program P, we can consider all code transitively used by native library usages in P. This set of *inherited* code can be measured with either Basic or Kolomogorov Complexity, giving a notion of **Inherited Complexity**.

+## External Inherited Complexity

+Similarly external library usages can be considered in the same way.

 ## State

 ### Definition - Referential Transparency